OpenTechStrategies/openhmis-intake/docs/DEMO.md

 - We'll do the following:
   - login
     - show user info at top right
-    - QUESTION FOR KARL: Do we care about this part?
   - start with empty database
-    - QUESTION: are we showing this demo on the live HMIS server?
-Will anyone mind if we clear that db?
     - NOTE: remember that you need to redeploy the server after manually clearing the db
   - import clients
     - I'm using the "import-with-one-validation-error.csv" file in the